loader image

 What is the Proficiency Bonus (PB) in D&D 5e?

-In this small guide we will try to guide you on where do you have to use it and how can you calculate it
+In this small guide, we will try to guide you on where do you have to use it and how you can calculate it.

 The Proficiency Bonus (PB) is the bonus (the fixed number) that you have to add to all the checks that your character is proficient in; it is used to create a baseline that expresses the level of expertise of a D&D character, according to its level, its class, and its race.